Maybe you love your job and you work hard, but . . .

 For as long as I can remember, I yearned to go to Greece and at 19, on my first ever flight in an airplane, there I was, on my way to "the old country" for a cultural studies program.

 It was a dream come true for me.
 We studied the language, history, poetry, folk dance and all things Greek for 6 months.
 The first part of our trip was in Athens and the second on the little known island Nisyros.
 The experience profoundly changed me.

 Years later I returned to Nisyros. . .

 . . .
 I stayed for a month, drawing, painting, exploring the island and reconnecting with old friends.
 As I explain on the Nisyros about page, I wanted to correct the negative misconceptions about this mysterious island.
 I want others to see the beauty in Nisyros that I see.

 My last night on Nisyros when I was nineteen I wrote this in my journal:

 "How can I ever explain that I have fallen in love with an island, a village, a way of life?"

 I realize all these years later that I have been answering my own question through my art ever since.

-In the interest of full disclosure I should say that I was born Sharon Christina McNeil.
+With a name like Sharon McNeil I get asked that a lot.
 My father was of Scottish descent and my mother, Anna Mehelis, was Greek.
-I have enjoyed the complexity of different cultures within me, not just Greek/Scottish but American and growing up in the beautiful Pacific North-West.
-However for the work you see here on this site I am Christina Mehelis because it just sounds better with “Art with a Greek Sensibility” Don’t you think?
+I have enjoyed the complexity of different cultures within me, not just Greek/Scottish but American and growing up in the beautiful Pacific NorthWest.